-- (a) Every candidate for the Degree of Master of Science shall, before enrolling for the degree, fulfil one of the following conditions: either - i. qualify for the award of the ordinary Degree of Bachelor of Science; or - ii. qualify for a bachelor's degree and if necessary pass a qualifying programme
+- (a) Every candidate for the Degree of Master of Science shall, before enrolling for the degree, fulfil one of the following conditions: either

-- iii. qualify for the award of the Degree of Bachelor of Science with Honours; or - iv. qualify for the award of a Postgraduate Diploma in Science (Note: Candidates who qualify for a Canterbury PGDipSc are subject to the provisions of PGDipSc Regulation 5); or - v. qualify for the award of a Postgraduate Diploma in Engineering Geology (Note: Candidates who qualify for the Canterbury Postgraduate Diploma in Engineering Geology are subject to the provisions of the PGDipEngGeol Regulation 5); or - vi. qualify for the award of a Postgraduate Diploma in Science (Hazard and Disaster Management (Note: Candidates who qualify for the Canterbury Postgraduate Diploma in Science (Hazard and Disaster Management) are subject to the provisions of the PGDipSc Regulation 5); or
+- i. qualify for the award of the ordinary Degree of Bachelor of Science: or

+- ii. qualify for a bachelor's degree and if necessary pass a qualifying programme consisting of such courses from the schedule to the regulations for the Degree of Bachelor of Science as may be required by the Dean of Postgraduate Studies; or

+- iii. qualify for the award of the Degree of Bachelor of Science with Honours; or

+- iv. qualify for the award of a Postgraduate

+Diploma in Science (Note: Candidates who qualify for a Canterbury PGDipSc are subject to the provisions of PGDipSc Regulation 5); or

+- v. qualify for the award of a Postgraduate

+Diploma in Engineering Geology (Note:

+Candidates who qualify for the Canterbury

+Postgraduate Diploma in Engineering

+Geology are subject to the provisions of the

+PGDipEngGeol Regulation 5); or

+- vi. qualify for the award of a Postgraduate

+Diploma in Science (Hazard and Disaster

+Management) (Note: Candidates who qualify

+for the Canterbury Postgraduate Diploma in

+Science (Hazard and Disaster Management)

+are subject to the provisions of the PGDipSc

+Regulation 5); or

-- vii. be admitted ad eundem statum as entitled to enrol for the degree of Master of Science; or - viii. for the Master of Science in Biotechnology only, be admitted by any other of the conditions of Regulation 2(a) or qualify for the award of Bachelor of Engineering, with or without Honours. - (b) Every candidate for the degree shall have been approved as a candidate by the Dean of Science.
+- vii. be admitted ad eundem statum as entitled to enrol for the degree of Master of Science; or

+- viii. for the Master of Science in Biotechnology only, be admitted by any other of the

+- conditions of Regulation 2(a) or qualify for the award of Bachelor of Engineering, with or without Honours. - (b) Every candidate for the degree shall have been approved as a candidate by the Dean of Science.
 Note: Relevance and standard of undergraduate studies will be criteria for approval.